 Ending up in debt from a financial emergency is no fun at all.
 And if you don’t handle the situation responsibly, you could potentially make the situation worse.
 Debt has a way of snowballing into more debt if you don’t know how to handle it.

 For instance, let’s say you end up with a hospital bill that doesn’t fit into your budget.
 Unfortunately, this can lead to more debt, garnished wages, and a lower credit score.

 Eventually, failing to pay a debt will lead to the debt being sent to a collection agency.
 Once this happens, your credit score will drop significantly.
 You can also end up having wages garnished from your paycheck to repay the debt.

 It’s best to avoid this scenario by talking to the hospital or company you owe and being truthful.
 They may even allow you to set up a payment plan so you can chip away at the debt slowly.

-But some borrowers choose to apply for quick cash predatory loans to settle other debts.
+But some borrowers choose to apply for quick cash loans to settle other debts.

 A predatory loan would be any loan that comes along with an extremely high interest rate, very short repayment period, and unfavorable loan terms.

 Payday loans are a perfect example of a predatory loan.
 This is because many of them have unreasonably high APRs and force the borrower to repay the loan within only a couple of weeks.
-This makes them very difficult to repay on time.
+This makes payday loans very difficult to repay on time.